-- -ts_monitor prints the time and timestep at each iteration. - -ts_adapt_monitor prints information about the timestep adaption calculation at each iteration. - -ts_monitor_lg_timestep plots the size of each timestep, TSMonitorLGTimeStep(). - -ts_monitor_lg_solution for ODEs with only a few components (not arising from the discretization of a PDE) plots the solution as a function of time, TSMonitorLGSolution(). - -ts_monitor_lg_error for ODEs with only a few components plots the error as a function of time, only if TSSetSolutionFunction() is provided, TSMonitorLGError(). - -ts_monitor_draw_solution plots the solution at each iteration, TSMonitorDrawSolution(). - -ts_monitor_draw_error plots the error at each iteration only if TSSetSolutionFunction() is provided, TSMonitorDrawSolution(). - -ts_monitor_solution binary[:filename] saves the solution at each iteration to a binary file, TSMonitorSolution(). - -ts_monitor_solution_vtk <filename-%03D.vts> saves the solution at each iteration to a file in vtk format, TSMonitorSolutionVTK().
+- -ts monitor prints the time and timestep at each iteration. - -ts_adapt_monitor prints information about the timestep adaption calculation at each iteration. - -ts monitor lg timestep plots the size of each timestep, TSMonitorLGTimeStep(). - -ts_monitor_lg_solution for ODEs with only a few components (not arising from the discretization of a PDE) plots the solution as a function of time, TSMonitorLGSolution(). - -ts_monitor_lg_error for ODEs with only a few components plots the error as a function of time, only if TSSetSolutionFunction() is provided, TSMonitorLGError(). - -ts_monitor_draw_solution plots the solution at each iteration, TSMonitorDrawSolution(). - -ts_monitor_draw_error plots the error at each iteration only if TSSetSolutionFunction() is provided, TSMonitorDrawSolution(). - -ts_monitor_solution binary[:filename] saves the solution at each iteration to a binary file, TSMonitorSolution().
+Solution viewers work with other time-aware formats, e.g., -ts_monitor_solution cgns:sol.cgns, and can output one solution every 10 time steps by adding -ts_monitor_solution_interval 10. - -ts_monitor_solution_vtk <filename-%03D.vts> saves the solution at each iteration to a file in vtk format, TSMonitorSolutionVTK().